dlouangr/agile-blog/_posts/2023-10-16-project-issues-management.md

 tags: [issues,issue tracking,management]
 ---

 Ask any experienced project manager and they’ll tell you the importance of properly managing quality issues and non-conformities.
 How you address these problems as a new project manager will directly impact your ability to minimize delays, additional costs, and other negative impacts that can derail your projects.
-While dealing with quality issues can certainly be frustrating, viewing them as learning opportunities and developing robust processes to identify and correct non-conformities quickly will serve you well throughout your career.
+While dealing with quality issues can be frustrating, viewing them as learning opportunities to develop ways to identify and correct non-conformities quickly will serve you well throughout your career!

 In this article, I will share the essential strategies I've learned for implementing quality management procedures, actively monitoring deliverables, and collaborating with teams to rapidly resolve problems.
 Mastering these skills early on will help you deliver successful projects on time and on budget, keeping your stakeholders satisfied.
 I hope to impart some of the knowledge I've gained to help you develop expertise in this critical area!